Devin Singletary Player Prop Bets for NFL Week 17 | Buffalo vs. Atlanta 1/2/2022

 Recent Performances

-- Last week against the Patriots, Singletary picked up 39 yards on 12 carries while scoring one touchdown.
+- Against the Patriots last week, Singletary rushed 12 times for 39 yards and scored one touchdown.

+- He chipped in with five receptions for 39 yards in the passing game.

-- Over his last three games, Singletary has rushed for 177 yards (59.0 per game) on 38 carries with two touchdowns.
+- Singletary has rushed for 177 yards on 38 carries (59.0 yards per game) with two touchdowns in his last three games.

 Singletary's Buffalo Teammates